Which city is cheaper, Vienna or Helsinki?

 Both Vienna and Helsinki are popular destinations to visit in the summer with plenty of activities.
 Most visitors come to Helsinki for the family-friendly experiences during these months.
 Also, the summer months attract visitors to Vienna because of the music scene and the family-friendly experiences.

 Helsinki is cooler than Vienna in the summer.
-The temperature in Helsinki is usually 17°C (62°F) in July, and Vienna stays around 23°C (73°F).
+The daily temperature in Helsinki averages around 17°C (62°F) in July, and Vienna fluctuates around 23°C (73°F).

 It's quite sunny in Vienna.
 The sun comes out a lot this time of the year in Helsinki.
 Helsinki usually receives more sunshine than Vienna during summer.
 Helsinki gets 275 hours of sunny skies, while Vienna receives 255 hours of full sun in the summer.